roboshoes/canvas-recorder/README.md

 - `onComplete`: [Default `<internal>`] Function that is called when all frames are recorded and archived into a zip in form of a `Blob`.
 When not set, a download is triggered automatically.
 - `color`: [Default: `"white"`] Sets the background color of every frame if `clear` is set to `true`.
-- `fps`: [Default: `60`] The framerate at from which the elapsed time is calculated in record mode.
-Not that the recording won't happen in at this pace as it is no longer realtime.
+- `fps`: [Default: `60`] The framerate from which the elapsed time is calculated in record mode.
+Note that the recording won't happen in at this pace as it is no longer realtime.

 ### `draw( ( context, time ) => {} )`